 Types of Coral Reefs

-Most reef scientists generally recognize three MAJOR types of coral reefs: Fringing Reefs, Barrier Reefs, and Atolls.
+Most reef scientists recognize three types of coral reefs: (1) fringing reefs, (2) barrier reefs, and (3) atolls.

 The traditional and most widely recognized basis for differentiating these reef types is large-scle reef morphology; the size and shape of a reef, and its relation to nearby land (if any).